dsv-su/daisyweb/README.md

 3. Create a `daisy_api.json` file in the checked-out directory.
 See
    <https://github.com/dsv-su/daisy-api-client-php> for an example.

-4. Copy `semesters.conf.example` to `semesters.conf` and edit it
-   accordingly.

-5. Make the cache directory writable by the web server:
+4. Make the cache directory writable by the web server:

         chgrp www-data daisyweb/cache
         chmod g+w daisyweb/cache

-6. Export `daisyweb/public` to the web:
+5. Export `daisyweb/public` to the web:

         Alias /daisyweb /path/to/daisyweb/public